Sum-free subsets of finite abelian groups of type III: Concluding remarks

 \section{Concluding remarks}

-The results of this paper make use of Proposition~\ref{notor}, which was proved by Ben Green and Imre Ruzsa in~\cite{GR}.
-When there is a prime divisor of the exponent of $G$ which is less than $1000$, the arguments of Green and Ruzsa depends on highly tedious calculations which are done with the aid of computer.
-These calculations are not particularly tedious when the smallest prime divisor of $m$ is sufficiently large.
-Ben~Green has remarked to us that it would be highly desirable to obtain a different proof of this particular result of theirs.

 The upper bound for $a(H)$ given by Lemma~\ref{bah} does not appear to be best possible.
 Any improvement will improve the result of Theorem~\ref{coun}.
-For any finite abelian group $H$ of order $n$, one can show that $a(H)$ is of the same order as the number of subgroups of $H$.
+For any finite abelian group $H$ of cardinality $n$, one can show that $a(H)$ is greater than or equal to the number of subgroups of $H$.
 Therefore when $H = (\Z/7\Z)^r$, we obtain that